moves-rwth/attestor-examples/sllist/README.md

 Attestor Examples: User-defined singly-linked list
 ==================================================

-This is a minimal attestor example covering a user-defined singly-linked list.
+This is a small collection of attestor examples covering a user-defined singly-linked list.

 To run the examples execute the following maven statement within this directory: